 Do your best to constantly look across your order management ecosystem.
 No one is ever perfect.
 So keep an open mind and you’ll be able to create a smooth process for your employees and customers.

 You might not ever reach Amazon’s scale, but you might outgrow your warehouse.
 This is an issue we see often.
-It’s common for a business’s inventory to evolve and for business’ to be impeded by a lack of space.
+It’s common for a business’s inventory to evolve and for the business to be impeded by a lack of space.

 We also often see companies that face seasonal demand.
 For six months they might need a space the size of an aeroplane hangar, but may only require minimal shelving the rest of the year.